Near Friesland in Columbia County, Wisconsin — The American Midwest (Great Lakes)

 From History of Inglehart Church by Helen Rode Noble

 Location.
 43° 37.523′ N, 89° 7.645′ W. Marker is near Friesland, Wisconsin, in Columbia County.
-Marker is on Inglehart Road, on the left when traveling north.
-Touch for map.
-Marker is located about 4.9 miles north of WI-33 on Inglehart Road.
+Marker is on Inglehart Road, Touch for map.
 Marker is in this post office area: Friesland WI 53935, United States of America.
+Touch for directions.

 More about this marker.
 There is also a marker denoting that Inglehart Church has been placed on the National Register of Historic Places by the United States Department of the Interior

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 7, 2014, by Eric Kuntz of Beaver Dam, Wisconsin.
-This page has been viewed 440 times since then and 29 times this year.
+It was originally submitted on June 7, 2014, by Eric Kuntz of Beaver Dam, Wisconsin.
+This page has been viewed 495 times since then and 18 times this year.
 Photos: 1, 2, 3, 4. submitted on June 7, 2014, by Eric Kuntz of Beaver Dam, Wisconsin. • Bill Pfingsten was the editor who published this page.